cpske/ISP/assignment/week5/external-config.md

+---
-## Improvements to your Django Project
+title: Improvements to your Django Project
+---

 You can do items 1 and 2 on the master branch.
 Item 3 should be on a separate branch, test it,